spikeekips/mitum-doc/readthedocs/docs/network/designing-network.rst

 Policy
 ------------------------------------------------------------

 Most of distributed system should share the basic principles to the siblings.
 These principles can be shared and should be synced.
-For example, how many node should be selected as acting suffrage group and the way to select proposer from acting suffrage group.
+For example, how many nodes should be selected as acting suffrage group and the way to select proposer from acting suffrage group.

-In mitum these kind of principles, most of policies are managed in block like data.
+In mitum these kinds of principles, most of the policies are managed in block like data.
 This means that:

 * Policy can be shared to the entire network without additional mechanism.
 * Policy can be updated by consensus like data.